valeriansaliou/vigil/README.md

 Vigil provides [pre-built packages](https://packagecloud.io/valeriansaliou/vigil) for Debian-based systems (Debian, Ubuntu, etc.).

-**Important: Vigil only provides 64 bits packages targeting Debian 11, 12 & 13 for now (codenames: `bullseye`, `bookworm` & `trixie`).
+**Important: Vigil only provides 64 bits packages targeting Debian 11 & 12 for now (codenames: `bullseye` & `bookworm`).
 You will still be able to use them on other Debian versions, as well as Ubuntu.**

 First, add the Vigil APT repository (eg. for Debian `bookworm`):